All Episodes

 I mean, it'll just be outrageous, fantastically outrageous.

-And at that point the whole thing will start collapsing.
+And at that point, the whole thing will start collapsing.

 And so we'll get through that period.

-And so say that we we're in this this debt level of period now, and so here we are in January, and we'll just say we're at the 17th, and we'll go through to I think May, and in um March or April, we'll get this um the initial stage of the actual collapse of the banking structures.
+And so here we are in January, and we'll just say we're at the 17th, and we'll go through to, I think, May, and in March or April, we'll get this initial stage of the actual collapse of the banking structures.

 Okay, so we'll start seeing banks failing at individual banks that will be having real hard problems in this period of time.

-Yes, central bank and the deep state, in this period of time where it uh where it will we're running a hyperinflation curve that will go along and then it'll just shoot up like that.
+But it'll be because the central bank, yes, central bank in the deep state, in this period of time, we're running a hyperinflation curve that will go along, and then it'll just shoot up like that.

 Now, when we shoot up like this might not be until sometime in March or April or May.

-It's not possible to really accurately judge this uh flow rate because we're in this period right here.
+It's not possible to really accurately judge this flow rate because we're in this period right here.

 And I actually think we're right down here.

-I think we're just about to head up in there, now somewhere in there, right?
+I think we're just about to head up in there.

 And so over the course of the next couple of months, we'll head up there.